Write Secure Code to Ensure Software Security

 - How coding errors compromise security.

-- Four ways to ensure secure code in C.
+- Four ways to ensure secure code in C and write secure code.